Warm Leatherette (album): Background and production

 Although having established herself as a performer with a string of club hits in the US and a large gay following, Jones had only achieved very modest commercial success with her first three disco albums.
 For Warm Leatherette, Jones went through a musical and visual reinvention.
 The singer teamed up with producers Chris Blackwell and Alex Sadkin, and Sly and Robbie, Wally Badarou, Barry Reynolds, Mikey Chung and Uziah "Sticky" Thompson, aka the Compass Point Allstars, for a record that would be a total departure from disco and an exploration of new wave music, blending reggae and rock.

+In her 2015 memoir, Grace looked back at this time period as one of reinvention.
+She commented "Disco was squeezing me into a room that was looking tackier and tackier, and I was worried I was going to be trapped.
+Meeting Jean-Paul and Chris Blackwell helped me follow my own route".
+Grace felt that her first three albums produced by Tom Moulton – Portfolio (1977), Fame (1978) and Muse (1979) – were "becoming his vision more than mine" and "all followed the same formula".
+She described the songs from her previous albums as "souvenirs of the Studio 54 era".

 Warm Leatherette was the first of three albums recorded at the Compass Point Studios in the Bahamas.
 According to John Doran of BBC Music, Warm Leatherette is a "post-punk pop" album that, "delved into the worlds of disco, reggae and funk much more successfully than most of her 'alternative' contemporaries, while still retaining a blank-eyed alienation that was more reminiscent of David Bowie or Ian Curtis than most of her peers."
 David Bowie influences were also noted by Joe Muggs of Fact.

 The album includes covers of songs by The Normal, The Pretenders, Roxy Music, Smokey Robinson, Tom Petty and the Heartbreakers and Jacques Higelin.
 Blackwell intended to make a record with "a harsh sound that was heavy with Jamaican rhythm".
 For Jones's version of "Breakdown", Tom Petty specially wrote a third verse for the song.
 The album also includes one song co-written by Jones, "A Rolling Stone", and one French track, "Pars" (French for "Leave"), a reggae re-imagining of Jacques Higelin's song.
 "Bullshit" is an original by Barry Reynolds.
 Reynolds would later write or co-write several tracks for Jones: "Art Groupie", "I've Seen That Face Before (Libertango)", the entire B-side of the Living My Life album, and "Well Well Well".
 "Pull Up to the Bumper" was also recorded during the sessions for Warm Leatherette, but its R&B sound was found not fitting in the rest of the material and so it appeared on Jones's next album, Nightclubbing in 1981.

 The vinyl LP release of the album included shorter versions of some of the songs, due to limited capacity of the vinyl format.
 Most compact disc editions included extended 12" mixes of selected tracks that had originally appeared on the single-sided chrome audio cassette.